click for accessibility tool

 Indicative development area

-The application will be supported by an Environmental Impact Assessment (EIA) to aid decision-making by providing an assessment of any likely significant environmental impacts.
+A single Environmental Impact Assessment (EIA) has been prepared for all elements of the proposal to aid decision-making by providing an assessment of any likely significant environmental impacts.

-These elements of the proposal would improve efficiency and operational capacity of the terminal itself, aiding the transfer of freight from road to rail, and future-proofing the terminal in light of the additional use by occupiers of EMG2, if approved.
+The proposal includes land within the existing EMG1 rail freight terminal, expansion of the existing bus terminal and management suite buildings, to deliver additional floorspace as well as land to accommodate an increase in height for the already consented gantry cranes within the existing rail freight terminal.
+Increasing the height of the gantry cranes will improve efficiency and operational capacity of the rail freight terminal, aiding the transfer of freight from road to rail, and future-proofing the terminal in light of the additional use by occupiers of EMG2, if approved.

 Find out more